checkeverything.ch

 • Sport: DAZN CHF 24.99/month, blue Sport (Swisscom) depending on TV plan

-• Public broadcaster: SRF Play, RTS Play, RSI Play and Play Suisse are free (covered by the Serafe fee of CHF 335 per year)
+• Public broadcaster: SRF Play, RTS Play, RSI Play and Play Suisse are free (covered by the Serafe fee of CHF 335 per year in 2026)

 • Average Swiss household spend: CHF 50 to CHF 110 per month on streaming